rbello/Arduilink/README.md

 There are two types of frames which can be exchanged :
 - a frame describing available sensors,
-- a frame containing the payload (he message coming in from sensors or instruction going out)
+- a frame containing the payload (the message coming in from sensors or instruction going out)

 The last part of this "command" is the payload.
 All commands ends with a newline.